 Aside from relieving tension and improving sleep quality, this herb also offers other health benefits.
-Much like other herbal teas, catmint tea can aid digestive problems such as upset stomachs, excessive gas, diarrhea, and nausea.
+Much like other herbal teas, catmint herbal tea can aid digestive problems such as upset stomachs, excessive gas, diarrhea, and nausea.
 It’s also good for respiratory problems such as cold, cough, and chest congestion.
-Catmint can relieve stomach pain and menstrual pain as well.
+Catmint could also help to relieve stomach pain and menstrual cramps too.

 Catmint also has a diuretic effect, this induces sweating and increases urination frequency.
 As a result, this herb is often used to treat fever and water retention.
 Lastly, it has anti-inflammatory effects, so it can also be used to treat arthritis, hemorrhoids, and bug bites.